dlebansais/Method.Contracts/README.md

     parsedFoo = Contract.Unused<Foo>();
     return false;

-Note how the new code uses `Text` with an upper case T and not the parameter anymore.

 By using `Unused` you can slightly improve your code, at least from a point of view: